WikiCommunityHealth/warnings-dropoff-analysis/README.md

 ## Usage

-After having installed the dependencies in the poetry virtual environment, you can run the following command
+Only after having installed the dependencies in the poetry virtual environment, can you run the following command

 ```bash
 poetry run python -m warnings_dropoff_analysis db-name collection-name [--output-compression gzip] extract-user-warnings-metrics [month to consider the drop-off]